Ara0121/PatternAnalysis-2025/recognition/siamese-s4785692/README.md

 | **ROC AUC**   | 0.8875           |
 | **PR AUC**    | 0.1304           |

 The ROC curve shows a moderate trade-off between true positive and false positive rate.
 Using Youden's J statistic, the optimised threshold was estimated to be 0.496.
 Confusion matrices show the performance of model with threhold of 0.5 and 0.496.
-While the optimised threhold implied less true negative (predicted Benign but malignant truly) compared to threhold=0.5.
+While the optimised threhold implied less true negative (predicted benign but malignant truly) compared to threhold=0.5.
 However, it also increased the rate of false positive, which is a clear trade-off.
+PR curve also highlights this trade-off of recall and precision, where as recall increases, precision also decreases.

-Overall, while the model showed a moderately accuracy and recall, it can be further improved especially its precision.
+Overall, while the model achieved a moderate accuracy and recall, but precision remained significantly low.
+This indicates that while the model is useful identifying malignant cases, further improvements are needed to reduce falsely detection of benign as malignant.

 | ROC curve | PR curve |
 |:----------------:|:--------:|
 | <img src="assets/roc_curve.png" width="400"/> | <img src="assets/pr_curve.png" width="400"/> |